peter88213/scappex/docs/usage.md

 The column labels refer to the example timeline "Murder on the Orient Express".

+- Notes with a shadow are converted to scenes.
-- Notes with a shadow are converted to regular scenes.
+- Notes with a shadow and "cloud" border are converted to "Notes" scenes.
 - Notes with red text are converted to major characters.
 - Notes with purple text are converted to minor characters.
 - Notes with blue text are converted to locations.